nashikun/ae-dty-chall/README.md

 Unauthenticated users can:
 _ See animes, sort them by score or name, and search for animes.
 _ Read animes descriptions and see the reviews.
-_ See users animes lists.
+_ See users profiles and animes lists.

 Besides the above, users have the ability to:
 _ Add animes to their personal list with different statuses / seen episodes.
 _ Rate animes.
 _ Post, edit and delete reviews.
 _ Add friends.
+_ Edit their profiles and bio
 _ Send messages and reply to them.

 Admins have access to the above functionalities and: